 The world of ‘Carbon Farming and Trading’ is now well established in Australia, and yet its sometimes hard to find information which will help you make an informed decision.

-1. ‘Methods’ Each project is governed by a ‘method’.
-This method stipulates ALL of the requirements you will be asked to meet.
-So, its important to know:
+Each carbon farming project is governed by a ‘method’ (here’s the 5 most popular).
+The selected method stipulates ALL of the requirements you will be asked to meet.
+So, it’s important to know:

 - What ‘method’ is my project going to be registered and conducted under?

 - What are my legal requirements to undertake this method if I am successful getting an ERF contract?

 - What is my ‘project activity’?
 This is important because it may affect the day to day running of your property e.g. stock management, ability to clear forest etc.